correctexam/documentation/docs/source/user.md

 We recommend using grayscale at 150 DPI to keep the file size reasonable but no problem with a color scan at 300 DPI if necessary.
 Avoid pure black and white which could be detrimental to the algo that recognizes names/first names/ids (INE) of students

 ## Can I compose an exam template with another tool than word, libraoffice or latex?

 Of course, the only important point is a circle marker in the corners to facilitate alignment and light gray squares to put the names, first names and ids (INE) of students.

-## What to do when I encounter a bug in the application?
+## What to do when I discover a bug in the application?

 Use the github ticket system on the project https://github.com/correctexam/corrigeExamFront